-Sometimes this motivation can also be referred to as “pressure”, haciendo referenreferring to the feeling that something is pushing the insured to behave in a fraudulent manner.
+Sometimes this motivation can also be referred to as “pressure,” referring to the feeling that something is pushing the insured to behave fraudulently.
 Some of these reasons can be:

 - Personal Incentive:

-The most obvious reason for a person to make a fraudulent claim is their own personal circumstances.
-An example of this might be something like they feel they should be earning more, and so they take a fraudulent action with their insurance in order to make a profit from it.
+The most obvious reason a person makes a fraudulent claim is their circumstances.
+An example of this could be a feeling that they should be earning more, so they take fraudulent action with their insurance to profit from it.

 - Enjoyment of the Reward:

-Some policyholders who commit fraud will simply enjoy the process of getting a little more than they should.
-They may also like the idea of “cheating the system” and feel compelled to repeat their behavior in future claims to their insurer.
+Some policyholders who commit fraud simply enjoy the process of getting a little more than they should.
+They may also like the idea of “cheating the system” and feel compelled to repeat their behavior in future claims.

 - Claims for low amounts that “do not arouse” the insurer’s suspicions:

-We have already mentioned that some fraudsters do not consider what they do to be a crime.
-This is an incentive explored by psychology professor and economist Dan Ariely in his book ‘The (Honest) Truth About Dishonesty’.
+We have already mentioned that some fraudsters do not consider what they do a crime.
+This is an incentive explored by psychology professor and economist Dan Ariely in his book ‘The (Honest) Truth About Dishonesty.’

-Tras realizar una investigación con 30.000 personas, Ariely afirmó que “Most people cheat to the extent that it allows them to retain an image of themselves as reasonably honest individuals”.
+After investigating 30,000 people, Ariely stated that “most people cheat to the extent that it allows them to retain an image of themselves as reasonably honest individuals.”

-Although your fraudulent claim may be small in amount (or at least not large enough to preserve your good image), each of these small claims adds up to a large amount, resulting in significant losses for insurers.
+Although your fraudulent claim may be small (or at least not large enough to impact your self-image), each of these small claims adds up to a large amount, resulting in significant losses for insurers.

 Now let’s see what the last vertex of the fraud triangle is: rationalization.